drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### c) Power requirements and recommended power supply
 The INA requires a -5V,+5V power supply.
-The repo for our [+/-5V insrument power supply is  here](https://github.com/drmcnelson/Dual-pos-neg-5V-Supply-from-USB-power) The power architecture of the INA assumes the the board is powered by this power supply.
+The repo for our [+/-5V insrument power supply is  here](https://github.com/drmcnelson/Dual-pos-neg-5V-Supply-from-USB-power) The power architecture of the INA assumes the board is powered by this power supply.
 The power supply in turn is normally powered from the filtered +5V power connecter provided on the controller although it can alteernatively be powered directly from USB

 ### d) The complete setup with controller and recommended power supply.